sustainability: what’s a brand got to do with it?

 The title of the post, “Progressive Brands Should Turn Their Backs on Sustainability,” certainly was an attention-getter.
 But in truth, the point Guy makes doesn’t seem that radical.

-Essentially Guy believes, “Brands have taken a wrong turn: that rather than remaining slavishly devoted to reporting sustainability, brands have a far more important – a far more exciting – role to play in helping us all move towards becoming more sustainable in our lifestyles.” [emphasis mine here and elsewhere in this post]
+Essentially Guy believes, “Brands have taken a wrong turn: that rather than remaining slavishly devoted to reporting sustainability, brands have a far more important – a far more exciting – role to play in helping us all move towards becoming more sustainable in our lifestyles.”

 He goes onto explain that brands are made to build social capital (defined as “the stocks of dialogue, shared thinking and trust that swirls around us, whether it’s in our families, at work, in the community, or across the country.”)
 And as such, “brands have the opportunity to both nudge their corporate guardians closer to a long-term and durable competitive advantage, and us all towards more sustainable and fulfilling lifestyles.”